cambenesch/cambenesch.github.io/_posts/2024-01-02-gibbs-sampling-intro.md

 We'll give an overview of Gibbs sampling here, and point to a bit of interesting research regarding its use.
 Some background in probability is assumed.

-# Summary

-In statistics, a probability distribution describes many outcomes, assigning a probability to each outcome.
-Sometimes, each outcome requires multiple values to describe it.
-For instance, we might have a probability distribution jointly describing people's height and weight.
-One outcome would be 180 pounds, and 53 inches, which is described by multiple values.
-Such a multidimensional distribution is referred to as a *joint* distribution.

-We might want to compute a statistic which summarizes a joint distribution.
-For instance, we might want to know the average BMI.
-Some distributions are well-studied and easy to represent, so for those joint distributions, we can use or derive a formula for the statistic.
-For others, we might not be able to directly compute the statistic, so we have to choose a bunch of samples, and use those to estimate the statistic.
-In our example, choosing 10 people and averaging their BMIs would help us estimate of the average BMI.
-This is called *sampling*.

-Sampling isn't always as easy as choosing people.
-Sometimes the distribution is only described abstractly, and we don't have the population at our disposal.
-In this case, we need to generate a sample on our own.
-This can often be done on a computer, but sometimes a joint distribution is too complicated for the computer to sample from directly.

-So we might first give the program an arbitrary height, say 60 inches.
-Then out of people who are 60 inches tall, the computer samples a weight, say 145 pounds.
-Then, out of people who weigh 145 pounds, the computer samples a height.
-And so on.
-Of course, we are assuming that these *conditional* samples are simple enough to compute.
-If that is the case, we can follow the procedure described to generate a sample from the joint distribution, and use the average BMI of that sample as our estimate.
-This technique is an example of *Gibbs sampling*.

-Below, we briefly present the history of Gibbs sampling.
-We motivate sampling in general, and introduce Gibbs sampling for a two-dimensional joint distribution.
-We then bolster the reader's intuition for Gibbs sampling, and formally define it for two or more dimensions.
-Finally, we illustrate an application called Hierarchical Bayes, which is an extension of classical Bayesian estimation involving a multi-level prior distribution.

-Gibbs sampling has been an active area of research for decades, and in Section 5 we discuss a few recent results.
-Gibbs samples form Markov chains, which means draws aren't independent from one another, as would ideally be the case.
-Two techniques which attempt to address this are called burn-in and thinning, and we discuss when and why they might be useful.
-We give an example of where Gibbs sampling fails.
-The order of sampling from the conditionals may also affect our Gibbs sample, and we discuss the size of such an effect.

 # History of the term

 In 1868, while studying thermal properties of gases, physicist Ludwig